 If everything looks good, then fill an ice cube tray or molds with nonfat, plain yogurt.
 Blend your fruit, top the yogurt with watermelon puree, and freeze.
 Separating the yogurt into an ice tray or a mold before freezing will help you transport the yogurt and control portion sizes.
 Once the watermelon yogurt is frozen solid, serve as you would treats.

-Final Thoughts – Benefits Of Watermelon For Dogs
+Final Thoughts – Is Watermelon Safe For Dogs

 Humans have a hard time eating the same thing just twice in one day.
 We crave variety, so it can be difficult to see our pets eating the same food every day and not feel like they’d appreciate some diversity in their diets as well.